The sale was announced via a YouTube video posted on the company’s channel.

 Company known for vocal advocacy

 Rogovin began his company in 1977.
 Over the years the company has been known for its many innovative formulas, as well as for the founder’s vocal advocacy for the industry.
-In 2011, after FDA released its first draft of the Guidance on New Dietary Ingredients, Jarrow responded by trying to form a new trade association, called the Dietary Supplement Manufacturers and Marketers Association.
-The idea failed to gain traction.
+In 2001, Rogovin founded the International Probiotics Association, which has grown to a membership of about 100 companies.
+In 2011, after FDA released its first draft of the Guidance on New Dietary Ingredients, Jarrow responded by sending a 128-item FOIA request to the Agency, and calling for the formation a new trade association called the Dietary Supplement Manufacturers and Marketers Association.
+The association did not materialize.
+However, in 2012, in response to scathing industry and political criticism, FDA did agree to revise the draft guidance.

 More recently, Jarrow Formulas filed a lengthy comment to FDA on the second draft on the NDI guidance.
 Among other things the 32-page document weighed in on whether a switch in the fermentation medium used to culture a probiotic organism would necessitate the filing of an additional NDI Notification on that ingredient, as the guidance seemed to suggest.